-Students are urged to meet with the Director of Student Wellness and their academic advisor during the first two weeks of the semester when they return to ensure a smooth transition to the campus community.
+Students are urged to meet with the Director of Student Wellness and their academic advisor during the first two weeks of the semester when they return to ensure a smooth transition to their studies...

 Students who have decided not to return from a leave of absence should complete the Withdrawal Form.